Summer Fun online registration begins Thursday for thousands of residents

 He said doing it ahead of time will give parents a better chance of getting their keiki enrolled.

-“From what we’ve seen, there’s an increase need for child care this year but unfortunately because of physical distancing guidelines our capacity is about half of what we normally have,” he said.
+“From what we’ve seen, there’s an increased need for child care this year but unfortunately because of physical distancing guidelines our capacity is about half of what we normally have,” he said.

 He said normally there are 10,000 kids enrolled each year.
 “So, we’re looking at less than 5,000 kids we can take for this year’s Summer Fun program,” Serota said.